LeonAndrade/LeonAndrade.github.io/README.md

 **Dashboard**: Metabase on Heroku
 >(for more information: https://www.metabase.com/docs/latest/operations-guide/running-metabase-on-heroku.html)

-### First things, first.
+## First things, first.
 Let's understand what data we have in hands.

-## Questions:
+## Now that we know what we are looking at, we can start to ask a few questions:

-#### 1. How many different customers have bought a product from the company?
+**1. How many different customers have bought a product from the company?**

+**2. Which day had the most transactions happening?**

+**3. What is the average value of a transaction?**

+**4. Which products are most popular?**

 ```sql
 select count(distinct customer_id) from online_retail